 I really enjoyed the role but I was also the only woman on the team and I found that hard sometimes.
 If I had a pound for every time I was asked to make tea and coffee as they thought I was a receptionist, I’d be rich!

 When James was six months old I was really unsure what to do next career wise.
 I just wasn't sure that my old role in business improvement really fitted with family life.
 The idea of a stressful environment, long hours and lots of travelling seemed wrong - I wanted something flexible around the children that I knew I'd enjoy.
-That's when I found out about Digital Mums and started the Strategic Social Media Manager programme in November 2014 and graduated in April 2015.
+That's when I found out about Digital Mums and started the Associate Programme in November 2014 and graduated in April 2015.
 I landed myself a social media client but I was also lucky enough to be asked to do some freelance work for Digital Mums on graduation and have never looked back!

 The team was much smaller last April but I was immediately struck by the banter, closeness and amazing rapport they had.
 As the mothership has grown, this rapport and team spirit has amazingly continued despite there now being so many of us and most of us working from home!